domobot5k/novel-lightweight/packages/core/README.md

 | `disableLocalStorage` | `boolean`                      | Enabling this option will prevent read/write content from/to local storage.                                                                                                                | `false`                                                                                                                             |
 | `handleImageUpload`   | `(file:File)=>Promise<string>` | [Optional] You can have your custom upload handler for images added.
 Takes in File as input and should return a promise which resolves to the url of the image                             | `null`                                                                                                                              |

 > **Note**: Make sure to define an API endpoint that matches the `completionApi` prop (default is `/api/generate`).
 This is needed for the AI autocompletions to work.
-Here's an example: https://github.com/steven-tey/novel/blob/main/apps/web/app/api/generate/route.ts
+Here's an example: https://github.com/Ankur-Datta-4/novel-lightweight/blob/main/apps/web/app/api/generate/route.ts

-Here's an example application: https://github.com/steven-tey/novella

 ## Setting Up Locally